 The maintenance creditor must prove each year that they still meet the requirements to guarantee these payments from the Fund, otherwise they will come to an end.

-The child's legal representative or the person to whom their custody has been granted has a duty to inform the court or the Fund of any changes to, or the ending of, the situation of non-compliance or the child's situation.
+The child’s legal representative or the person in whose custody they have been placed has a duty to inform the court or the Fund of any changes in, or the ending of, the situation of non-compliance or the child's situation.

 The Fund is subrogated to the rights of the child, up to the limit that it paid, for the purposes of claiming reimbursement from the maintenance debtor.